Last week, we talked about yoga poses that you do while you’re at work. This week, we are going to talk about getting energized with power yoga.

 This type of yoga combines poses with deep breathing, it also requires more strength and flexibility because the poses are done continuously and held for a more extended period of time.
 This fast-paced yoga is also known for incorporating more cardio than any other style of yoga.

 It can be extremely challenging, especially for beginners.
 It requires a lot of physical strength, mental ability, and extreme concentration.
 Classes usually run from 60 to 90 minutes, so endurance is also required.

-The way that power yoga is practiced can vary greatly from class to class depending on the instructor, the way that they interpret the poses and combine the movements.
+The way that power yoga is practiced can vary greatly from class to class depending on the instructor.
+Each instructor interprets the poses and combines them differently.